NHS Negligence Claims

 Take me there

-As soon as you realise you or a loved one has experienced the negative effects of an NHS misdiagnosis, NHS never events, or other NHS negligence, it is in your best interest to reach out to us for guidance on how to move forward with your claim against the NHS.
-There is a three-year time limit on making a claim to get you the compensation you need.
+As soon as you realise you or a loved one has received medical negligence from an NHS institution, it is in your best interest to reach out to us for guidance on how to move forward with your claim against the NHS.
+There is a three year time limit on making a claim to get the compensation you need so contact us today to see if you could make an NHS negligence claim.

 We will also need to know what you or your loved one experienced, adding information about when the incident occurred, what took place, and if you took any steps to rectify the issue on your own or at the request of the NHS.
 All of this information is pertinent to your claim against the NHS and will help us negotiate for you in terms of compensation.
 Whether you suffered from misdiagnosis, incorrect medical advice, or a more severe NHS never event, we have the experience to turn your claim against the NHS into compensation to help ease your suffering due to NHS negligence.

 Patient Claim Line has helped thousands of claimants in the UK bring cases against their local NHS trusts.
-Find out if your trust is listed in our local claims guides and see if you can make a claim below:
+You can make an NHS claim against any of the areas listed below:

 • Your contact details